JuliaAstro/SkyCoords.jl/docs/src/index.md

 ## Performance

 For small and moderate numbers of coordinates, conversions are much faster than astropy.coordinates in Python.
-The follow plot shows the performance for converting ICRS coordinates to various other systems (Galactic, FK5J2000 and FK5J1975), using astropy.coordinates (`py_*` labels) and SkyCoords.jl (`jl_*` labels).
+The following plot shows the performance for converting ICRS coordinates to various other systems (Galactic, FK5J2000 and FK5J1975), using astropy.coordinates (`py_*` labels) and SkyCoords.jl (`jl_*` labels).
 The x axis denotes the